datanav/docs/technical/powerofficego-superoffice.rst

      - N/A

-PowerOffice Quote to Superoffice Quotealternative
+PowerOffice Quote to SuperOffice Quotealternative
 -------------------------------------------------
-Every PowerOffice Quote will be synchronized with a Superoffice Quotealternative.
+Every PowerOffice Quote will be synchronized with a SuperOffice Quotealternative.

-Once a link between a PowerOffice Quote and a Superoffice Quotealternative is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a PowerOffice Quote and a SuperOffice Quotealternative is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a PowerOffice Quote and a Superoffice Quotealternative:
+The following properties are synchronized between a PowerOffice Quote and a SuperOffice Quotealternative:

 .. list-table::
    :header-rows: 1

    * - PowerOffice Quote Property
-     - Superoffice Quotealternative Property
+     - SuperOffice Quotealternative Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - TotalAmount
      - TotalPrice
      - "float"

-PowerOffice Salesorderlines to Superoffice Quoteline
+PowerOffice Salesorderlines to SuperOffice Quoteline
 ----------------------------------------------------
-Every PowerOffice Salesorderlines will be synchronized with a Superoffice Quoteline.
+Every PowerOffice Salesorderlines will be synchronized with a SuperOffice Quoteline.

-Once a link between a PowerOffice Salesorderlines and a Superoffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a PowerOffice Salesorderlines and a SuperOffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a PowerOffice Salesorderlines and a Superoffice Quoteline:
+The following properties are synchronized between a PowerOffice Salesorderlines and a SuperOffice Quoteline:

 .. list-table::
    :header-rows: 1

    * - PowerOffice Salesorderlines Property
-     - Superoffice Quoteline Property
+     - SuperOffice Quoteline Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Allowance
      - DiscountPercent
      - "integer"